GideonShils/tastelynx/README.md

 - [ ] Cron job to check for releases every day

 ## How to run locally
-To run deletrius locally, clone the repository, move to the root directory, and run:
+To run taste lynx locally, clone the repository, move to the root directory, and run:

 `yarn install`